sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day4-and-paris/index.md

 Lisbon and because your friends are stupid, they will think you went to all of those places!"

-TODO story about bridge being the worse company

 ## Learning some more history

 Hugo explained that the first evidence of people living in the Lisbon area was